nrkno/core-docs/src/readme.md

 }
 ```

-_Please note that overriding the `docs-code-background--light` or `docs-code-background--dark` colors will likely lead to contrast issues, and we do not recommend adjusting these._
+_Please note that overriding the `docs-code-background--light` or `docs-code-background--dark` colors will likely lead to contrast issues, and we do not recommend adjusting these.
+Minor adjustments to hljs theme [A 11 Y Light](https://highlightjs.org/static/demo/) was necessary to be WCAG compliant with `docs-code-background--light`.
+Thus hljs colors deviate from what is presented in native docs._

 ## Mermaid